Ninisha-Balay/Zepto-SQL-data-analysis-project/README.md

 # 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
-This is a real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from [Zepto](https://www.zeptonow.com/) — one of India’s fastest-growing quick-commerce startups.
+This is a real-world SQL data analytics portfolio project based on an e-commerce inventory dataset scraped from [Zepto](https://www.zeptonow.com/) — one of India’s fastest-growing quick-commerce startups.
 This project simulates real analyst workflows, from raw data exploration to business-focused data analysis.

 ## 📌 Project Overview